 Ready to go back to class?
 Check out the top 5 reasons you need to.

 1. You’ve got a big responsibility.

-A good property management company will offer Board Member classes that do more than educate.
+4. You’ll meet the right people.A good property management company will offer board member classes that do more than educate.
 They’ll also serve as opportunities to meet important professionals you’ll need to interact with on a regular basis.
-Many of these individuals – attorneys, insurance professionals, accountants, landscapers and more – represent vendor groups that you’ll be interacting with on a regular basis.
-Talking to these individuals can give you the chance to learn more about their professions, and how they affect your community.
+Many of these individuals – attorneys, insurance professionals, contractors, accountants, landscapers – will come from professions and services that you’ll be interacting with on a regular basis.
+Talking to these individuals can give you the chance to learn more about their professions and how they affect your community.

-With the support of an experienced property manager, you should be able to find free classes and seminars.
+5. It’s usually free.With the support of an experienced property manager, you should be able to find free classes and seminars.
 Many of these are offered in the evenings, so they’re easier to fit into your schedule.
-And for the most part, they’re held at locations that are pretty convenient, too.
+For the most part, they’re held at locations that are pretty convenient, too.
 When you think about it, it makes sense – the best property management companies want to partner with you for your success, so they’ll dedicate themselves to helping you find the right kind of educational opportunities.